NathanHandley/mod-ah-bot/README.md

-## Important notes

-You have to use at least AzerothCore commit https://github.com/azerothcore/azerothcore-wotlk/commit/4d349e87b53b4921568163d8189369a62ab2d0f5.

 ## Description

 A fork of the auction house bot for AzerothCore.
 This fork gives a much more blizzlike experience in the offerings on the auction house.
 Most notable differences: